Frequently Asked Questions

 Can my family/friends watch?

-Only registered runners are allowed in to the pre-start, start and finish area, however North Glenmore park will be open to the public so your friends and family can catch you on the course.
+Only registered runners are allowed into the pre-start, start and finish area, however the course will be open to the public so your friends and family can watch you on the course.

 What is the start line procedure?

-Upon entering the corral, there will be green and orange spots on the ground to mark out where runners should stand while waiting to start their race.
+Upon entering the corral (Step 3), there will be green and orange spots on the ground to mark out where runners should stand while waiting for the signal to start their race.
 Runners should maintain a safe social distance at all times (a minimum of six feet from other individuals) and can proceed to the next open spot when available.
 Parents with young children are welcome to share a dot but please be mindful of the people around you.

-Each wave will start with the 1K kids race for all the kiddos participating.
+Each wave will start with the 1km Mini Putt Kids race for all the kiddos participating.
 Parents can run with their children on this course.
-When the kids race is complete (about 15 minutes) we will then begin the 5K race.
-Children registered in the kids race can join their parents and/or older siblings on the 5k course at no additional fee.
-There is no fee to switch a kids race from virtual to in-person.
-The race start will be in time-trial format, with two runners beginning their race every 10 seconds to allow for social distancing on the course.
-The race will consist of three starts of 75 runners every 75 minutes for a total of 225 runners.
-To ensure a safe and smooth race start process, please refrain from arriving to the pre-start area any earlier than 15 minutes before your assigned race time.
-We suggest that faster runners start closer to the front and slower runners/walkers start closer to the back of each wave.
+When the kids race is complete (about 15 minutes) we will then begin the race.
+Children registered in the kids race can join their parents and/or older siblings on the course at no additional fee.
+The race start will be in time-trial format.
+Please refrain from arriving to the pre-start area any earlier than 15 minutes before your assigned starting time.

 What are the course amenities and procedures?

-The course is a combination of road and pathways.
-The course will be open—with delineation (traffic cones and barricades) and volunteer course marshals—but please remember to be courteous and share the roadway with other park patrons on the pathway.
+The course is all pathway and there are volunteer course marshals— please remember to be courteous and share the pathway with other park patrons.
 There will be a lead cyclist to clear the way, so runners should stay to the right.
 Please pay attention to your surroundings and remember to keep your mask handy.

-There will be no fluid stations and no restrooms on the course.
-Runners are encouraged to bring their own water bottles, hydration packs, including Camelbak® products.
+There will be some fluid stations and restrooms on the course.
+Runners are encouraged to bring their own water bottles and/or hydration packs, including Camelbak® products.

 What happens at the finish line?

 After crossing the finish line, runners will be funnelled out to the parking lot.
-All runners will receive pre-bagged recovery amenities, which will include water, nuun, and a Halloween snack.
+All runners will receive a pre-packaged bag with their medal and recovery amenities (which will include water, Nuun, and a snack).

-We ask that runners exit the park immediately after receiving their amenities, continuing toward the the parking lots and 66th Ave SW exit in to Lakeview.
+We ask that runners exit the park immediately after receiving their amenities, continuing toward the the parking lot.

 ARE YOU A VISUAL LEARNER?
 CHECK OUT THIS 2-MINUTE VIDEO BY AN INDUSTRY FRIEND TO BETTER UNDERSTAND WHAT TO EXPECT.